 The medium-term assessments of the normative internal perspective and the respective underlying scenarios are expected to inform the forward-looking view of the economic internal perspective insofar as these changes are not reflected in the point-in-time risk quantification at the respective reference date.
-Management actions, e.g. capital measures, dividend payments, acquisitions or sales of business lines, are expected to also be considered in the forward-looking view of the economic internal perspective.
-By contrast, expected changes in interest rate curves are usually taken into account in the short-term point-in-time assessment under the economic perspective.
+The projected management actions foreseen in the normative perspective, e.g. capital measures, dividend payments, or acquisitions or sales of business lines, are also expected to be assessed to establish their impact on the economic substance of the institution.
+This is expected to be done in the forward-looking view in the economic internal perspective to ensure that those actions do not threaten economic capital adequacy.
+By contrast, expected changes in interest rate curves and management actions that have already been decided upon and that will occur during the risk horizon (of usually at least one year) are usually taken into account in the short-term point-in-time assessment under the economic perspective.

 The adverse projections of the normative perspective are expected to simulate institution-specific vulnerabilities.
-If such projections show a material impact stemming from a particular risk type, e.g. migration risk, then the institution is expected to ensure that this risk is adequately quantified in the point-in-time calculation under the economic perspective.
+If such projections show a material impact stemming from a particular risk type, e.g. migration risk, then the institution is expected to ensure that this risk is adequately quantified in the point-in-time calculation or complementary assessments (e.g. stress testing) under the economic perspective.